vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-my-account/vtex-my-authentication.md

 A list of all `CSS Handles` is in [this section](#css-handles-list).

-:loudspeaker: **Avoid** using element or position-based selectors, as the customization may break in the face of the smallest UI changes.
+📢 **Avoid** using element or position-based selectors, as the customization may break in the face of the smallest UI changes.

 To upload your `.css` file, go to the VTEX CMS (`/admin/a`) and open the `CMS/Files Manager/.css` file.
 Click `Add` and you'll be able to upload it.
 This file is accessible from [VTEX CMS storage](https://help.vtex.com/en/tutorial/ver-o-conteudo-dos-arquivos-css-da-loja--U5v7DXpRSee86uqiKQUQi).